KasparEtter/ef1p/pages/email/email.md

 The format of the `Authentication-Results` as specified in [RFC 8601](https://datatracker.ietf.org/doc/html/rfc8601#section-2.2).
 The curly brackets need to be replaced with actual values.
-The content in square brackets is optional and the asterisk indicates that the preceding content can be repeated.
+The content in square brackets is optional, and the asterisk indicates that the preceding content can be repeated.

 </figcaption>
 </figure>

-The `Verifier` is an identifier for the entity which performed the verification and the optional `Version` indicates which version of the field format is in use, where its current and default value is `1`.
+The `Verifier` is an identifier for the entity which performed the verification, and the optional `Version` indicates which version of the field format is in use, where its current and default value is `1`.
 [IANA](https://en.wikipedia.org/wiki/Internet_Assigned_Numbers_Authority) maintains a long list of